Included In

 • Care for a newborn or newly adopted child within the first year after the birth or adoption; and

-Unlike the federal Family & Medical Leave Act ("FMLA"), the NJFLA does not cover medical leaves for an employee's own serious health condition.
+However, unlike the federal Family & Medical Leave Act ("FMLA"), the NJFLA does not cover medical leaves for an employee's own serious health condition.

 How Does an Employee Request a NJFLA Leave?

-Eligible employees do not have to mention the FLA by name to be eligible for a family leave.
-Rather, to be protected by this New Jersey employment law they merely have to give the employer enough information that the employer should understand that the leave might be covered by the FLA.
+Eligible employees do not have to mention the NJFLA by name to be eligible for a family leave.
+Rather, to be protected by it they merely have to give the employer enough information that the employer should understand that the leave might be covered by the NJFLA.

 Eligible employees are entitled to up to 12 weeks of family leave during a 24-month period.